IDX Dynamic Innovation ETF Announces Dividend of $0.01 (NASDAQ:DYNI)

-IDX Dynamic Innovation ETF (NASDAQ:DYNI – Get Free Report) declared a dividend on Friday, December 22nd, NASDAQ reports.
-Shareholders of record on Wednesday, December 27th will be paid a dividend of 0.0093 per share on Thursday, December 28th.
+IDX Dynamic Innovation ETF (NASDAQ:DYNI – Get Free Report) announced a dividend on Friday, December 22nd, NASDAQ reports.
+Stockholders of record on Wednesday, December 27th will be paid a dividend of 0.0093 per share on Thursday, December 28th.
 The ex-dividend date of this dividend is Tuesday, December 26th.

 - Five stocks we like better than IDX Dynamic Innovation ETF